Children's Garden & Education

 Calendar of Events

-After picking up a Kid Quest brochure at admissions, families use clever clues and mapping skills to find their way to a hidden treasure in the Garden.
-Along the way, children and their adults are encouraged to record the names of plants they encounter.
+After picking up a Gourd Quest brochure at admissions, families use clever clues and mapping skills to find their way to gourds and pumpkins in the Garden.
+Along the way, children and their adults are encouraged to record the names of gourds and pumpkins they encounter.
 Once the quest is completed, children receive a collectible button.